laura-digio/Fintech/doc/tech-glossary.md

 > Function-as-a-Service

 **FaaS** is a cloud computing service model that allows developers to run functions on demand.
-FaaS is a type of serverless computing, where the cloud provider manages the underlying infrastructure and resources.
-FaaS is often used to run short-lived functions in response to events.
-It is also known as serverless functions.
+It is a type of [serverless computing](#serverless-computing) where the cloud provider manages the underlying infrastructure and resources.
+It is often used to run short-lived functions in response to events, also known as **serverless functions**.

 - [AWS Lambda](/doc/resources.md#aws-lambda)
 - [Azure Functions](/doc/resources.md#azure-functions)